Force over Distance: Chapter 16

 Rush shook his head and made another attempt to get to his feet.

 “No idea.”
 TJ tore open the power bar, broke it into thirds, and set it on the bedside table within Young’s reach.
-“See if you can get him to eat at least some of that before—” she made a hand motion to complete her thought, then glanced down at Rush to make sure he wasn't following their discussion.
+“See if you can get him to eat at least some of that before—” she made a hand motion to complete her thought, then glanced at Rush to make sure he wasn't following their discussion.

 “We’re definitely gonna go,” Greer said.
 “Just—a little later.”